pharaohmak/Opensea-NFT-Collections/README.md

 - OpenSea API integration: The web application fetches NFT data from OpenSea API to display NFT details and retrieve images.
 - Responsive design: The web application is designed to be responsive and can be used on various devices, including desktop computers, tablets, and mobile phones.

-## Technologies Used

-- ReactJS: The web application is built using ReactJS, a popular JavaScript library for building user interfaces.
-- ThirdWeb: ThirdWeb is a library that provides integration with Web3 and MetaMask for interacting with the Ethereum blockchain.
-- OpenSea API: The web application uses OpenSea API to fetch NFT data and images.
-- CSS: Cascading Style Sheets (CSS3) are used for styling the web application, including layout, colors, fonts, and animations.
-- State management: A state management library, such as Redux or MobX, can be used for managing the state of the web application and handling user interactions.

 ## Setup

 To set up the project locally, follow these steps: